airtatsumaki/Game-Profile-Manager/README.md

 ![Adding GRID](userguide_img/GRID.png)

 That's it.
 Now add a profile (Profile A) and play the game.
-When a new profile (Profile B) is selected you will notice that Profile B will have their own save files created while Profile A's save files will be backed up into the 'resources/' folder which will be located in the root of the Game Profile Manager folder.
+When a new profile (Profile B) is selected you will notice that Profile B will have their own save files created.

 ## Source and contributors
 img > copy_icon.png - Provided by [flaticon.com](https://www.flaticon.com/).
 Contributor: [Catalin Fertu](https://catalinfertu.com/)